gceleghin/covid_data_digger/README.md

 Just clone the repo and install the additional modules, no setup required.

 ## Modules
-The script uses XlsxWriter and xlwt to write Xlsx and xls files respectively, so just type:
+The script uses XlsxWriter and xlwt to write Xlsx and xls files respectively.
+Just type:
-`pip install XlsxWriter xlwt`
+`pip install -r requirements.txt`
 to install them.

 ## Run the script